jpwhalley/GMS_Stats_Course/1_Introduction_to_Statistics/README.md

 Prerequisites
 -------------
-Try to install the suggested software:
+Download data and try to install the suggested software:

 Suggested Software
 ----------------------